Try the magic of craft-fairs, you won't be disappointed!

 Browse the stalls to your hearts content.
 Purchase all kinds of goodies, gloves, scarfs, knitted baby wear, charms, flowers, paintings.

-to let me know your experiences at a craft fair near you.
+Why don't you let me know your experiences at any craft-fairs near you.

 Where was it, how big, what kind of stalls did you visit.